mvolkmann/MyUnixEnv/notes/VueNotes.md

 Vue components are rendered using a virtual DOM (like React) to minimize the number of actual DOM updates that are performed.
 They are automatically updated when their data changes.
-This includes changes to the state in a VueX store if that is used.
+This includes changes to the state in a Vuex store if that is used.

 ## .vue Files